 Pupil progress is recorded against the following assessment objectives:

 In Mathematics we believe that students’ progress best at KS3 when taught in groups according to their ability.
 Students are placed into a teaching set based on the available KS2 data and our own baseline test.
 Students in Year 7 and 9 receive 3 x 1-hour lessons each week.
 In Year 8, students have 4 x 1 hour lessons.

 At first the groups are provisional and students will be continually monitored and assessed.
 Progress will be reviewed regularly and students may need to be moved in the future.
 We endeavour to confirm any such movements by email.
 In all years there are two top, two middle and two lower Sets in each half-year.
 Set 6 is smaller in number and is for students of lower ability who require extra support.

 Progress continues to be monitored on a regular basis and any Set changes made as necessary.

 In terms of equipment students are expected to bring the following to every lesson:

 A virtual learning environment has many advantages as the platform for sharing resources and communicating well.
 The College uses “Moodle” and each Maths Tier has its own room.
-All students in a Set can access their Tier textbook, Home book and other resources.
-These can be shared with their parents.
+All students in a Set can access resources, for example revision materials for the end of year exams.

 All homework tasks will be set from the MyMaths website.
 To access these students need to first enter the site using the Ivanhoe Login (ivanhoe) and the Ivanhoe password (reflect) To access their assigned task, students then need to enter their personal details in the ‘My Portal’ box.
 These will be issued by their Maths Teacher and remain the same for the Key Stage.